 Birmingham Film & Television Festival (BFTF) is a film competition for filmmakers worldwide.
-We support film-makers from all backgrounds, who are either just beginning their careers or are seasoned professionals with a supportive and enthusiastic audience and a jury of renowned industry professionals.
+As an IMDb qualifying festival we support film-makers from all backgrounds, who are either just beginning their careers or are seasoned professionals with a supportive and enthusiastic audience and a jury of renowned industry professionals.

 Your film submissions help to support our educational programs and bring festival films to an audience that wouldn’t normally have this opportunity.
 Film industry specialists announce semi-finalists, finalists and winners.
 Each year we select one film as Best Of The Best.
 Our judges evaluate the quality of filmmaking, creativity, and storytelling ability as we aim mission is to promote films and bring them to an audience who would not otherwise see festival films.